Wills, Trusts & Probate

 Are healthcare directives legally binding in California?

-How do I make sure my healthcare directive is accessible to my doctors?
+How can I make my healthcare directive accessible to providers?

 What happens if I don't have a healthcare directive?

-Can I revoke or cancel my healthcare directive?
+Can I revoke my healthcare directive if I change my mind?